 Those two months brought an abrupt change from the routine he, his wife, and I established a year and a half ago, after their daughter’s birth.

 Most weeks, I’ve been in their home for two days, happily serving as part of their child care team.
 I’ve been privileged with the opportunity to watch the unfolding of a new human and to witness her parents’ growth into their new roles.
 It’s been an extraordinary gift.

-The lockdown has left her parents unemployed, and so not in need of child care.
-It also shifted what we do when we love each other.
+The lockdown left her parents unemployed for now, and so not in need of child care, and it shifted what we do when we love each other.
 We stay away.
-We agreed it was for the best.
-It was the right decision, but it’s been a painful choice.
+We agreed it was for the best to protect one another by keeping our distance.
+It was the right decision, but it’s been painful.

 Balm for An Aching Heart